mpounsett/nagiosplugin/README.txt

 - Long output and performance data
 - Timeout handling
 - Persistent "cookies" to retain state information between check runs
-- Runs on POSIX and Windows systems
+- No dependencies beyond the Python standard library.

-- Python 3 compatible
+`nagiosplugin` runs on POSIX and Windows systems and is Python 3 compatible.

 Feedback and Suggestions